Impression/Click Tracking

 This URL is unique to the ad, so if fired, it'll record that an impression happened for that particular ad.

-In order to make it fire, you'll have to GET this URL endpoint.
-Alternatively, you could place this impressionUrl directly on the page, but we recommend GETting it to help combat reporting discrepancies that could happen because of ad blockers.
+In order to make it fire, you'll have to issue a GET or POST to this URL endpoint.
+Alternatively, you could place this impressionUrl directly on the page using an image tag, but we recommend issuing it server-side to help combat reporting discrepancies that could happen because of ad blockers.
 More info here.

 Impression Tracking - JS Ad Code